scandum/quadsort/README.md

         val[1] = swap[0];
     }
 ```
-Instead the quad swap sorts four variables using four swap variables.
+Instead the quad swap sorts four variables at once.
+During the first
-During the first stage the four variables are partially sorted in the four
+stage the four variables are partially sorted in the four
 swap variables, in the second stage they are fully sorted back to the
 original four variables.
 ```javascript